Thursday, November 22, 2018

 • online retailers may not be cooperative in providing us with high-resolution pictures and info about the wine prior to buying

-So, if not provided, unless the needed info is specifically stated on their website with clear and high definition pictures to check details, it is too difficult to check the provenance and bottle conditions, and therefore we prefer not to buy.
+So, if not provided, unless the needed info is specifically stated on their website with clear and high definition pictures to check details, it is too difficult to check the provenance and bottle conditions, and therefore, we prefer not to buy.

 Some online retailers/businesses may provide traceability proof + high def pictures on demand prior buying for you to check the goods prior making a buying decision, but it usually only happens if you are a good customer with "buying history" with them and if you have a trustable seller/buyer relationship with them; otherwise you are like anybody else, you place your order "blind", without being able to get details you need and may end up disappointed at good receiving.

 Moreover, with online retailers, you are never really sure where the bottles are coming from and how and where they were stored previously.
-So, not only you have no guarantee of the provenance, but also have no guarantee of the wine conditions.
-The high-end bottles you just bought may have been around the world 10 times already and/or may be counterfeit.
+So, not only do you have no guarantee of the provenance, but also have no guarantee of the wine conditions.
+The high-end bottles you just bought may have been around the world 10 times already, and/or may be counterfeit.
 Who knows?

 Boutique Wine Store or Online Wine Retailer? by © LeDomduVin 2018